Finish filling out the free in-home estimate form today to get started!Schedule Now

 - Maintenance requirements: How easy to clean do you need your laundry room flooring to be?
 If you can already see the kids tracking their muddy sneakers and dirt-covered soccer cleats through the laundry room or anticipate there will be lots of spills and other messes in this room, make sure you choose a type of flooring that can stand up to this.
 Remember, you may be using cleaning products such as laundry detergent and fabric softener that contain chemicals that could leave stains on some types of flooring.
 For households that might not use the laundry room quite as often, however, easy maintenance may not be as important to you as saving money.

-Best Types of Flooring for Laundry Rooms
+Best Flooring for Laundry Rooms

 Now that you know what to consider as you update your laundry room flooring, you might be wondering about the specific choices you have.
-Although everyone’s preferences and situations will vary, there are a few types of flooring, which are typically the best option for most households.
+Although everyone’s preferences and situations will vary, there are a few types of laundry room flooring, which are typically the best option for most households.

 Here are four of the best types of flooring for laundry rooms.

-Hardwood flooring is often seen as the most luxurious option for flooring.
+Hardwood flooring is often seen as the most luxurious option for laundry room flooring.
 It looks elegant and comes in many different types, so homeowners can customize their flooring in terms of color and stain pattern.
 You can even adjust the thickness of the wood, depending on your aesthetic preferences.

 Pros of Hardwood Flooring